Birdeater is a Brutal and Brilliant Deconstruction of Corrupted Masculinity

 Clark and Weir use the extremes of the buck’s party to dissect the web of relationships.
 Dylan, with Charlie and Murph, kidnaps Louie, force feeds him nangs and other drugs.
 The kangaroo shoot in Wake in Fright is the visual reference.
 A stripper emerges from a van.
 Louie “escapes” and ends up in a crashed Ute.
 Clark and Weir flash back to different points in Louie’s relationship with Irene and we discover that Dylan is perhaps the only person not lying to himself and other people.

 Terminology like ‘gaslighting’ has become common parlance and is often misused, yet Clark and Weir show the audience exactly what gaslighting looks like.
 Louie tells Irene not to flash her pills around other people (she’s on a serious Benzodiazepine which Grace ingests).
-Charlie and Louie trie to use Grace as the buffer zone between Irene and the rest of the group, but each are lying to their partners about something essential.
+Charlie and Louie try to use Grace as the buffer zone between Irene and the rest of the group, but each are lying to their partners about something essential.
 The irony is, that when the lies are revealed, and the truth outs, the consequences are left hanging.

 Birdeater is not a horror film per se, but it is profoundly horrific.
 The score by Andreas Dominguez complements Roger Stonehouse’s cinematography that works to illustrate the symmetry between the characters’ psychological states and the bush landscape.
 Reds and greens dominate in a surreal experience that is part hallucinatory and part real.